 You now have low carb cheese crisps to eat plain, dunk in your favorite veggie dip, or enjoy on the side with a sandwich or burger.

-Serving them with some warm marinara makes for a great pizza inspired snack.
+You can also serve them with some warm marinara which makes for a great pizza inspired snack.

 The next time you have a craving for something crunchy, why not bake up a batch of easy Parmesan cheese crisps?